-Each month friends from over 30 countries read the Culturequake blog.
+Each month friends from over 30 countries read the Culturequake online.
 However, I would like to see more readers in Russia, South America and Iceland.
-If you have friends in those, or any other country, please share the culturequake.com link to them.
-If you value an essay, please post it on your Facebook timeline or Twitter feed.
-Don’t let the message stop with you, pass the light on to more.
+If you have friends in there, share the culturequake.com link with them.

 Nothing in Chuck Burr written, video, audio or an other media constitutes legal, financial, investment, accounting, medical, psychological or any other public policy advice.
 Please contact your related professional for advice and legality in your jurisdiction.

 © Copyright Chuck Burr, Culturequake.com, 2016–2021.